graybeal/cf-conventions/FAQ.md

 <a name="stdnames_nonos"></a>
 ### What shouldn't be described in a standard name?
 The standard name should not include:
-* the details of the measurement process by which the observed quantity was obtained
+* provenance of the variable, including details of the process by which the value was obtained
 * mathematical transformations such as addition, multiplication, and averaging (these are handled by cell_methods)
-* specialized terms that are not meaningful to a broad scientific audience, unless widely used and agreed on by the community of origin
+* specialized terms not meaningful to a broad scientific audience, unless widely used and agreed on by the community of origin
 * acronyms

 <a name="stdnames_official"></a>